XOR-LIFE/node-production/README.md

 And you should get `enabled` as output.
 If you didn't, then go to step **10**.

-10. Enable NGINX to start on boot and start NGINX immediately:
+10. Enable Nginx to start on boot and start Nginx immediately:

 ```
 sudo systemctl enable nginx.service